phar-io/phive/README.md

 Alternatively, you could have used composer.
 And cluttered your project's dependencies with the ones of your tools.
 And fight their potential dependency conflicts.

 No more!
-Now you can rely on PHIVE to install and manage your projects tooling needs without all the hassle and without cluttered dependencies!
+Now you can rely on PHIVE to install and manage your project's tooling needs without all the hassle and without cluttered dependencies!

 ##Getting PHIVE

 Installation of PHIVE is easy and about the last time you have to do anything phar related manually.
-Grab your copy of PHIVE from the [releases](https://github.com/phar-io/phive/releases) section at our github page or follow these simple steps:
+Grab your copy of PHIVE from the [releases](https://github.com/phar-io/phive/releases) section at our GitHub page or follow these simple steps:

     wget https://phar.io/releases/phive.phar